torproject/sbws/docs/source/contributing.rst

 Each entry should reference the Tor Project Trac ticket (example: ``#12345``) and possibly the bugfix version.
 Until version 1.0.2 we have followed `keep a changelog`_ format.

-From version 1.0.3, run ``./scripts/maint/release.py`` to create new releases.
+From version 1.1.x, run ``./scripts/maint/release.py`` to create new releases.
+It uses `gitchangelog`_ to automatically add new CHANGELOG entries from the commits' messages.

 .. _commit-msg: